dennislee22/jupyter-copilot-cml-localmodel/README.md

 # Jupyter Copilot in CML with Self-Hosted LLM

 [Jupyter-AI](https://github.com/jupyterlab/jupyter-ai) Copilot, a cutting-edge extension for Jupyter Notebooks, represents a significant advancement by leveraging LLM to provide intelligent code assistance.
 When deployed in an air-gapped environment where systems are isolated from external networks, Jupyter Copilot with self-hosted LLMs offers unique advantages and technical considerations that are critical for secure environment.
+Additionally, this solution is ideal for users who prefer not to incur costs with AI providers :)

 <img width="779" alt="image" src="https://github.com/user-attachments/assets/cbb7bfb3-81c0-4e8a-be3d-dd1bb11ef588">